alexander-beaver/alexander-beaver/README.md

 # About Me
 Hello!
-I am Alex, a high-school student from Silicon Valley and Controls Lead for FRC Team 100.
+I am Alex, a Computing Security student at Rochester Institute of Technology.

 I enjoy integrating security and privacy with beautiful applications.